cubeprogramming/KafkaToAkka/README.md

 # KafkaToAkka

-This is a Demo project which purpose is to demonstrate Akk Actor connection with Kafka as Client and implementing back pressure while writing output to a file
+This is a Demo project which purpose is to demonstrate Akka Actor connection with Kafka as Client and implementing back pressure while writing output to a file

 ## Code description